Vince Markovchick, M.D.

 She also appeared on the “Bill Moyers Journal” on PBS in May 2009: http://www.youtube.com/watch?v=xX0iKuKbv4c

 Writing numerous blog and Op/Ed pieces – author of her own blog: http://donnasicko.blogspot.com/ and featured blogger on MichaelMoore.com; and Common Dreams.org.
 Author of more than 300 essays on health reform, September 2007 – present

 Robert F. Messman, BSEE, MBA.

-Colorado and Business Consultant
+Board Member and Business Consultant

 Mr. Messman managed treasury operations for several large Denver oil & gas and cable television/theater companies, founded the Treasury Management Association of Colorado and led the taskforce that reorganized Denver’s Department of Revenue.
 He is semi-retired from his consulting partnership which arranged turn-arounds and refinancings for Colorado small businesses over the last 14 years.

 Eldon Van Der Wege received a BS in psychology from the University of Colorado and MBA in finance from the Leeds School of Business at the University of Colorado—Boulder.
 He retired from the State of Colorado with 30 years of service.
 Most of his career was spent at the Colorado Department of Labor and Employment with his last position being Unemployment Insurance Liability Manager.
 The federal and state unemployment insurance program was created as part of the Social Security Act of 1935.